Lukmanovr/hugo-demo/content/CV.eng.md

 > **Rustam A. Lukmanov / 08.09.1992 / Male / Citizenship – Russian**

 I regard myself as an orderly, cooperative and curious person.
-I have a diverse technical background in analytical techniques and scientific computational methods, that I believe are applicable and transferable for a wide range of problems.
+I have a diverse background in analytical techniques and computational methods, that I believe are applicable and transferable for a wide range of problems.
 Interested in progress and building things.
 I've got the "Shaper" archetype from Ray Dalio's test on [PrinciplesYou](https://principlesyou.com/).
 Have an open-minded approach to life and positive attitude towards future.

 #### SHORT FACTS

-- 29 years old
 - 23 publications (peer-reviewed journals) and 47 total contributions
 - H-index - 7
 - Over 2000 km logged in the Nike Run app